aces/Loris-MRI/docs/scripts_md/ImagingUpload.md

 Validates the File to be uploaded.
 If the validation passes, the following actions will happen:
-  1) Copy the file from tmp folder to /data/incoming
+  - The file will be copied from tmp folder to /data/incoming
-  2) Set `IsCandidateInfoValidated` to TRUE in the mri\_upload table
+  - The `IsCandidateInfoValidated` will be set to TRUE in the `mri_upload` table

 RETURNS: 1 on success, 0 on failure